LightJason/lightjason.github.io/content/tutorials/actions.md

 ## What are actions?

-For actions there exists two point of views:
+For actions, there exist two points of view:

 1. software-based, so an action is a method (within a class) which will be executed during the agent cycle with the current agent-based execution context
-2. agent-based, the action is represent by a literal within a rule or plan, but during execution the same action can be run more than one times in parallel
+2. agent-based, the action is represented by a literal within a rule or plan, but during execution the same action can be run more than one times in parallel

 Based on these two definitions, on the Java-side a method must be written and be combined with the literal information for the AgentSpeak(L++) script, so that the agent can get access to the method.
 LightJason supports for this structure an interface, method annotations and reading mechanism to create all action objects.

-## What kind of actions exists?
+## What kinds of actions do exist?

-There are two kind of actions, both can be also used in similar context.
-The usage of the action based on the software-design and so there is no general approach to use the action.
+There are two kinds of actions, both can also be used in similar context.
+The usage of an action is based on the software-design, so there is no general approach to use an action.

 ### Standalone-Actions - External Actions

 Standalone actions, which are named in the Jason definition _external actions_, are classes which implement the [IAction](https://lightjason.github.io/AgentSpeak/sources/dc/d53/interfaceorg_1_1lightjason_1_1agentspeak_1_1action_1_1IAction.html) interface.
 But we recommand to use the base implementation [IBaseAction](http://lightjason.github.io/AgentSpeak/sources/da/d94/classorg_1_1lightjason_1_1agentspeak_1_1action_1_1IBaseAction.htm).
 For getting an overview of the structure, take a look on the {{< lightbox "https://lightjason.github.io/AgentSpeak/sources/dd/d3e/classorg_1_1lightjason_1_1agentspeak_1_1action_1_1IBaseAction__coll__graph.svg" "IBaseAction inheritance diagram" >}}.
 The recommand parts of an action are:

-* a ```name``` which represent the call on the agent script
+* a ```name``` which represents the call on the agent script
 * the number of ```minimal arguments``` for checking the correct number of arguments during parsing
 * the ```execution``` which defines the functionality of the action